valkey-io/valkey-rfc/ValkeyJSON.md

 JSON format is a widely used data exchange format and simplifies the development of applications that store complex data structures by providing powerful searching and filtering capabilities.
 However, [Valkey core](https://github.com/valkey-io/valkey) does not have a native data type for JSON.
-Redis Ltd.‘s RedisJSON is a popular Redis modules, but not under a true open source license and hence cannot be distributed freely with Valkey.
+Redis Ltd.‘s RedisJSON is a popular Redis module, but not under a true open source license and hence cannot be distributed freely with Valkey.
 There’s a demand in the Valkey community to have a JSON module that matches most of the features of RedisJSON and is as API-compatible as possible.
 See the community discussions [here](https://github.com/orgs/valkey-io/discussions?discussions_q=is%3Aopen+JSON).